Sic4rio/Hash-Crack/README.md

 ## Introduction

-Python Hash Cracker is a script written in Python that allows you to crack hashed passwords using a specified hash type and a wordlist.
+This is a script written in Python that allows you to crack hashed passwords using a specified hash type and a wordlist.
 It supports various hash algorithms, including MD5, SHA1, SHA224, SHA256, SHA384, and SHA512.

 ## Usage